Insurance FAQs

 My contents aren’t worth that much.
 What is the point in having insurance cover?

 Another way of thinking about this is to consider the cost of replacing all of your items, rather than just their current value.
-In the event of a claim, and if you need to replace all your items, you may not have the money available to do so.
+In the event of needing to make a claim, and if you need to replace all your items, you may not have the money available to do so.
 This is why it’s recommended to have contents insurance.

 Why do I need to list certain individual items on my policy?